 For the most part, it means offering content that links to the software service that you offer.

-Suppose, for instance, that your B2B SaaS company offers cloud storage services.
+Suppose, for instance, that your software company offers cloud storage services.

 You might send out an email teaching customers how to optimise your cloud storage files to take up less space and then mention that cloud storage is a service that your company offers this and it’s USP is that your service automatically does this,